sf-wdi-31/ruby-linked-list/README.md

 ## Base Challenges

-Take a look at the method stubs in [singly-linked-list.js](./singly-linked-list.js).
-There's starter code for a singly linked list object type and a node object type.
+Take a look at the starter code  for a singly linked list object type and a node object type.

 Each node stores `data` and the `next` node.
-The linked list stores its `head` and `tail`.
-The `head` and `tail` are both Nodes.
+The linked list stores its `head`, which is a  `Node`.

-There are some very simple tests in [simple-tests.js](./simple-tests.js).
-Run the tests in your terminal with `node simple-tests.js`.

 If you haven't yet, clone this repo.
-Change directories into the `linked-list` directory, and fill in the method stubs from singly-linked-list.js to your heart's content!
-Methods like `delete` and `insertAt` are reasonable interview questions.
+Fill in the method stubs from singly_linked_list.rb to your heart's content!
+Methods like `delete` and `middle_node` are reasonable interview questions.

 ## Stretch Challenge

 These stretch challenges are harder interview questions.
 A hint for both: use two pointers to track two locations in the list.

-1. Write a method to find the middle node of a linked list.
+1. Write a method to find the nth-from-last node of a linked list.
 Can you do this while only looping through the list once?

 1. Cycles in linked lists (repeated nodes) can make them stop working for a lot of applications.
 Write a method to detect whether a linked list has a cycle in it.

+## Closing Thoughts

+1. What is the difference between arrays and linked lists?

+1. How do you loop through a linked list?

+1. What is a pointer?

 ## Further Reading

-The article below goes step by step on creating a linked list and inserting items into it.
+The article below goes step by step on creating a linked list and inserting items into it, in JavaScript.
 It might spoil some of today's solutions, but you can use this as a guide when dealing with linked lists and their properties:

-<a href="http://code.tutsplus.com/articles/data-structures-with-javascript-singly-linked-list-and-doubly-linked-list--cms-23392" target="_blank">Linked List Guide</a>
+<a href="http://code.tutsplus.com/articles/data-structures-with-javascript-singly-linked-list-and-doubly-linked-list--cms-23392" target="_blank">JavaScript Linked List Guide</a>